farant/catholic-3rd-millennium/README.md

 8.5.
 Lack of ability to legislate laws when needed 8.6.
 Lack of ability to adjudicate

-9. What are the imperfections of governing?
+9. What are the imperfections of government?
 9.1.
 A government can be imperfect due to immoral law.
 9.2.
 A government can be imperfect due to abuse of it's ability to exercise force.
 9.3.
 A government can be imperfect if it fails to enforce the law.